novellac/novellac/README.md

 - 📫 DM me at [novelladev.bsky.social](novelladev.bsky.social)

 ## Where did my (keyboard) focus go?
 (Lightning talk, June 4, 2025)
 A lightning talk for anyone who's ever struggled with which form field they're typing into.
-Learn what keyboard focus is, when and why to handle it (and when you don't need to), and who it benefits.
+Learn what keyboard focus is, when and why to handle it (and when you don't need to), and who benefits.
 - [Slides](https://shiny.computer/gusto) (Google slides)
 - [Description and speaker bio](https://shiny.computer/gusto-bio-descrip) (Google docs)